NegarMov/Insomnia/README.md

 # Insomnia
 'Advanced Programming' Midterm Project.
+It's basically a simple REST API.
 The console-based version is similiar to jurl and the graphichal version is similiar to Insomnia application.